panopticoncentral/notes-on-cps/building.md

 A _design-time build_ is a build that the project system runs to determine information about the output of the project without actually executing the full build.
 (For example, the design-time build only collects the input to a compiler like `csc.exe`, it doesn't actually execute the compiler itself.)

-The internal `ConfiguredProject` host service `IDesignTimeBuilderService` manages the relationship between the Common Project System and the underlying Project Services design-time builder.
 The internal `ConfiguredProject` service `IDesignTimeBuildManagerService` can be used to initiate design-time builds.
+The internal `ConfiguredProject` host service `IDesignTimeBuilderService` manages the relationship between the design-time build manager service and the underlying Project Services design-time builder.
 The result of a design-time build is returned as a `ProjectDesignTimeBuildResult` instance.

 The internal `ConfiguredProject` extension `IDesignTimeBuildCacheParticipant` allows a project to support caching the result of a design-time build.
 The `DesignTimeBuildCacheState` enum indicates cache state.